Germany endure taxing evening against Turkey | DW | 07.10.2020

 Ultimately, all international games outside of tournaments are just a chance for coaches to perfect their playing style and figure out the best players to deliver it.
 Tonight Germany didn't take deliver as a collective, but individually there were some stand outs.
 Given the stage and the situation, maybe that's all Löw could have asked for.

+"Tiredness is not an excuse or an explanation," he admitted.
+"Simply said, game control, chance conversion, some simple loss of possession in certain situations ... and our defensive organization inside the box.
+We need to be man-to-man there, not zonal.
+It's concentration and mentality.
+The team did a lot of good things today but the players have to reward themselves."

-But after a third draw in a row this autumn, both he and his team will know this wasn't good enough.
+After a third draw in a row this autumn, both he and his team know this wasn't good enough.

 +++ Relive the action as it happened below +++